dereuromark/cakephp-transifex/README.md

 	cake Transifex.Transifex pull -p Tools

-They will then be stored in the Plugin Locale folder.
+They will then be stored in the plugin's Locale folder.

 If you happen to have one primary project and several other (plugin or CakePHP core) projects, you can overwrite the config project setting using `--project` or `-P`: